Research

 Neuro-engineering

 A major technological need to further advance brain science is to develop neural interfaces that can record and stimulate neural activity across a large number of neurons and across all relevant time scales.
 Emerging brain-machine interfaces built on large-scale neural recording can decipher brain activities; the decoded information can then be used to control neural prosthetics to restore lost sensory or motor functions for paralyzed patients.
 On the neural stimulation side, deep brain stimulation (DBS) has proven to be highly effective in treating brain disorders (such as Parkinson’s disease) by injecting a pulsed current with a pre-defined pattern.
-In collaboration with Rice Neuro-engineering Initiative and Texas Medical Center, we are particularly interested in developing new methodologies and hardware interfaces for neural recording and stimulation.
+In collaboration with Rice Neuro-engineering Initiative and Texas Medical Center, we are interested in developing new methodologies and hardware interfaces for neural recording and stimulation.
+Related Publications:

 search previous next tag category expand menu location phone mail time cart zoom edit close